blkluv/2022HackKing/README.md

 The key of an Arweave wallet (a .json file) with AR balance is needed to pay blockchain transaction fee for each posting.

 ## Use
-- Download it on this webpage.
+- Download the ZIP file on this webpage.
 Then unzip the file into a folder
 - Get into the folder in the terminal
 ```
  cd path/of/the/folder